DIFC

 • A branch office of a pre-existing foreign company (Recognised Company).

-• A party may also seek to transfer the incorporation of an existing company to the DIFC from another jurisdiction (Continued Company).
+• A party may also seek to transfer the incorporation of an existing company to DIFC from another jurisdiction (Continued Company).

 Under the Limited Liability Partnership Law a prospective registrant may seek to establish: